christianheyl/Quantenna-GPL/README.md

 Current problems:
 -----------------

 When trying to build with additional packages, the build fails.
-This happen on 64bit and 32bit Ubunutu (14.04) systems!
+This happens on 64bit and on 32bit Ubunutu (14.04) systems as well!
 For example if `iptables` package is added, the following error message occurs

 32bit Ubuntu: